Rudra-K/feed-forge/README.md

 ## The `FeedItem` Object

-The primary output of `Feed-Forge` is a list of `FeedItem` objects.
+The primary output of `feedunify` is a list of `FeedItem` objects.
 This object provides a standardized interface to the data, regardless of the original source.

 ### Key Attributes